molgenis/capice-resources/README.md

    16. Update the README regarding [VEP plugins](https://github.com/molgenis/capice#requirements) and the [VEP command](https://github.com/molgenis/capice#vep) if needed.
    17. Create pull-request for review.
-   18. Once the pull-request is reviewed/merged by someone else, create a new release-candidate.
+   18. Once the pull-request is reviewed/merged by someone else, create a new release-candidate:
+       1. Tag master with `v<major>.<minor>.<patch>-rc<cadidate_version>`.
+       2. Generate a pre-release draft on GitHub.
 2. Install new capice version on cluster & ensure capice-resources on the cluster is up-to-date (`git pull`).
 3. Download latest non-public GRCh37 VKGL (`/apps/data/VKGL/GRCh37`)
    and [Clinvar](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/vcf_GRCh37/) datasets.